 Whether your journey is centered on wellness, or you simply desire a bit of relaxation in between adventures, this is the guide for you.
 Israel’s natural beauty and world-class spas are sure to rejuvenate you and elevate your wellbeing.
-Tel Aviv is the vegan capital of the world, boasting the most plant-based lovers per capita and an abundance of health-conscious cuisine.
+Tel Aviv is the vegan capital of the world.
+It boasts the most plant-based lovers per capita and an abundance of health-conscious cuisine.
 Add 273 kilometers of turquoise coastline with enviable weather, and you’ll understand why Israel is filled with bronzed complexions and chiseled physiques.
-The lowest point on earth is arguably the wellness epicenter of the world, so head to the Dead Sea to slather yourself in mineral-rich mud, float in its restorative waters, and indulge in world-class wellness resorts.
+The lowest point on earth is arguably the wellness epicenter of the world.
+Head to the Dead Sea to slather yourself in mineral-rich mud, float the restorative waters, and indulge in world-class resorts.
 From exquisite nature to pure luxury, here is our spa and wellness guide to Israel.
 See our tours of Israel and hotels in Israel to round out your planning.

 Yoko Kitahara Japanese Spa

-Nestled in the ancient port city of Jaffa, Yoko Kitahara offers a balanced hybrid of Eastern and Western techniques that assist with the body’s natural cleansing process by stimulating lymphatic activity and blood circulation.
+Nestled in the ancient port city of Jaffa, Yoko Kitahara offers a balanced hybrid of Eastern and Western techniques.
+They assist with the body’s natural cleansing process by stimulating lymphatic activity and blood circulation.
 Centered around the concept of omotenashi, the spa aims to anticipate the needs of each guest in advance, assuring them that they are in good hands.
-You will be welcomed with soothing Japanese tea and a warm foot bath before experiencing one of their heavenly spa treatments.
-After reaching nirvana, ascend to their rooftop to take in the breathtaking views of the skyline and more cups of delicious tea.
+You will be welcomed with soothing Japanese tea and a warm foot bath.
+Then experience one of their heavenly spa treatments.
+After reaching nirvana, ascend to their rooftop to take in the breathtaking views of the skyline and more delicious tea.

 The Spa at The Setai Tel Aviv